 Some people join a support group shortly after the loss, others come years later.
 We encourage you to come when the time is right for you.
 Other individual preferences, including the type of support you choose, also are important for your personal journey.
 The grief specialists at Chaplaincy Grief Care will provide support in whatever way is most comfortable for you.

 Some prefer the interaction, sharing and support from a group of individuals who share commonalities to their experiences.
 Others may prefer a one-time class or resources they can use on their own.

-Chaplaincy Grief Care offers 10-week support groups in the spring, fall and winter:
+Chaplaincy Grief Care offers 10-week support groups and drop-in groups in the spring, fall and winter:

 - Coming to Terms with Loss